Electrocop: Development and release

-Electrocop began development prior to the existence of any functional Atari Lynx hardware.
+Electrocop began development prior to the existence of any functional Lynx hardware.

 Electrocop was conceived by Greg Omi when he worked at Epyx as games developer and programmer alongside Chuck Sommerville.
-In an online interview with website The Atari Times, Omi recounted about the development process of the game, saying work on the project began before any functional Atari Lynx hardware existed.
+In an online interview with website The Atari Times, Omi recounted the development process of the game, saying work on the project began before any functional Lynx hardware existed.
 The team were working on an emulator of the console on the Amiga microcomputer at a slow frame rate, in addition of also using a video camera to scan the image in order to test how the graphics would look once the hardware was finalized.
 However, an early revision of the Lynx capable of displaying raster graphics was made later during development.
 Omi also stated that he initially lacked knowledge of 3D computer graphics and matrices, as he needed a graphical perspective for his project and consulted Blue Lightning programmer Stephen Landrum in how to write it, since the system could not perform sprite rotation.

 A long-running rumor was that Electrocop originally started as a 3D sequel to Dennis Caswell's Impossible Mission.
 However, when asked about this rumor, Omi said "it's funny, but I can't remember if it was supposed to be a sequel to Impossible Mission or not.
 I remember writing a story and basic game design and pitching it to RJ [Mical], but I don't remember if they were asking for a sequel."
 Despite being a fan of Impossible Mission and knowing Caswell personally, Omi could not recall if he was still a member of Epyx.
 Atari composer Alex Rudis was also involved during the production of the project and created the music for it.
 The introductory sequence was created by Sommerville, who developed an animation engine that would be re-used on other titles for the hardware such as Blue Lightning and Todd's Adventures in Slime World, in addition of the minigame sequences.

-Electrocop was one of the original launch titles during the initial release of the Lynx in 1989, along with the aforementioned Blue Lightning, California Games and Gates of Zendocon.
+Electrocop was one of the launch titles for the Lynx in 1989, along with Blue Lightning, California Games, and Gates of Zendocon.
 It was also released in Europe around that time period and later in Japan on December 23 of the same year, where it was distributed by Mumin Corporation instead.
 The difference between the international and Japanese releases was that the latter came bundled with an instruction manual in Japanese.
 The game was first showcased to the public during the International Summer Consumer Electronics Show 1989 along with the system, though early previews showed the title under the earlier name Net Runner.